PSV Eindhoven: Van der Kuijlen era and UEFA Cup victory (1963–1978)

 In the 1962–63 season, marking PSV's 50-year anniversary, the club appointed Bram Appel as the new coach.
 The first results were disastrous, however, with a mere six points earned from the first six fixtures.
 A sudden revival led to a first place at the winter break and a 5–2 victory over Ajax in June meant that PSV could celebrate its fourth league title, with Pierre Kerkhofs leading the goal scorer charts with 22 goals.
 The following year, PSV ended second in the league but more significantly, reached the Europa Cup I quarter-finals for the first time, where it was eliminated by FC Zürich.
 Appel remained coach for five years; the position was later on followed up with short stints by Milan Nikolić and Wim Blokland.
 Willy van der Kuijlen was signed in 1964, who produced 23 league goals in 1966 and became the league's top scorer at age 20.

 Between 1968 and 1972, Kurt Linder coached PSV.
 His team reached two Dutch cup finals and the semi-finals of the European Cup Winners' Cup.
 Van der Kuijlen had trouble fulfilling his promise after an encouraging career start in the 1960s, however, partly because of a lack of chemistry between him and Linder's harsh coaching style.
 The early 1970s in football were dominated by Ajax and Feyenoord and it was not until the appointment of Kees Rijvers as coach in 1972 that would mark the start of increasing success for PSV.
-With Van der Kuijlen and goalkeeper Jan van Beveren as the stars of the team, Rijvers created a new squad by signing Ralf Edström, Gerrie Deijkers and the twins Willy and René van der Kerkhof.
+With Van der Kuijlen and goalkeeper Jan van Beveren as the stars of the team, Rijvers created a new squad by signing Ralf Edström, Gerrie Deijkers and the twins Willy and René van de Kerkhof.
 Things improved for Van der Kuijlen when Rijvers built the team around him, giving him a free role in the process.
 Van der Kuijlen, a technical player, formed a successful striker partnership with Edström, who was famed for his heading ability.
 It led to a Dutch cup victory in 1974, and after a blistering season start (no defeats in the first season half) and 28 goals by Van der Kuijlen.
 PSV also won the league for the fifth time in 1975.